thundermagic/rpi_media_centre/README.md

 - Tautulli: Plex media server monitoring service
 - Jackett: Torrent indexers proxy
 - sonarr_netimport: A python script to fetch TV shows from tvdb.com and add them to sonarr
+- radarr_netimport: Similar to sonarr_netimport but for radarr

 Note: transmission and openvpn are in one container.
 *You can change this with other media server like Emby.
 See `docker-compose.yaml` file for details.